The Power of Now: Philosophical outlook

 According to the book, only the present moment is real and only the present moment matters, and both an individual's past and future are created by their thoughts.
 The author maintains that people's insistence that they have control of their life is an illusion "that only brings pain".
 The book also describes methods of relaxation and meditation to help readers anchor themselves in the present.
 These suggestions include slowing down by avoiding multi-tasking, spending time in nature, and letting go of worries about the future.
 Some of the concepts contained in The Power of Now, such as the human ego and its negative effects on happiness, are further elaborated in the author's later books, especially A New Earth: Awakening to Your Life's Purpose (2005).

 Selected chapters

 The chapters of the book are:

-Various chapters emphasize a philosophy of destroying the destructive dominance of the mind and ego in an effort to overcome the pain body.
+Various chapters emphasize the philosophy of dismantling the harmful dominance of the mind and ego in an effort to overcome the "pain-body" (see Chapter Two).
 According to the author, his philosophy is directed towards people and their search for personal happiness and also has the potential to give insight into historical disasters like the justification of what he sees as the evil of capitalism.